Humanism: Etymology

 The word "humanism" derives from the Latin word humanitas, which was first used in ancient Rome by Cicero and other thinkers to describe values related to liberal education.
 This etymology survives in the modern university concept of the humanities—the arts, philosophy, history, literature, and related disciplines.
 The word reappeared during the Italian Renaissance as umanista and entered the English language in the 16th century specifically in 1589.
 The word "humanist" was used to describe a group of students of classical literature and those advocating for a classical education.
-Humanists in the end of the 14th century, started using the phrase studia humanitatis referring to a set of disciplines in which they themselves specialized in: rhetoric, grammar, poetry, history, and moral philosophy.
+Humanists in the end of the 14th century, started using the phrase studia humanitatis referring to a set of disciplines in which they themselves specialized: rhetoric, grammar, poetry, history, and moral philosophy.

 In 1755, in Samuel Johnson's influential A Dictionary of the English Language, the word humanist is defined as a philologer or grammarian, derived from the French word humaniste.
 (Note: The word Humanism is not included in the dictionary.)
 In a later edition of the dictionary, the meaning "a term used in the schools of Scotland" was added.
 In the 1780s, Thomas Howes was one of Joseph Priestley's many opponents during the celebrated Unitarian disputes.
 Because of the different doctrinal meanings of Unitarian and Unitarianism, Howes used "the more precise appellations of humanists and humanism" when referring to those like Priestley "who maintain the mere humanity of Christ".
 This theological origin of humanism is considered obsolete.
 (Note: The etymological link of the word humanism to the humanity or human nature of Christ has often been repeated, but typically the association is to Coleridge to whom is attributed its earliest use in 1812.)